 Maintain electronic and paper files.

-Coordinate with Program Manager & Field staff on all duties.
+Coordinate with Program Manager & Field staff on all of the above.

 Skills, Knowledge and Expertise

-Experience in Project Management, nonprofit program management is a plus.
+Experience in project management or nonprofit program management is helpful.

 Experience with Microsoft Access and Excel or at least a high degree of comfort with databases and spreadsheets required.